Hermannplatz: Karstadt at Hermannplatz

 The city's most popular attraction, Karstadt am Hermannplatz, rose to prominence swiftly.
-The 4000 m2 roof garden, which has 500 seats and a wide variety of goods, was a particular favorite with the public, in addition to the abundance of items available.
-The bands played every afternoon and the view from 32 meters above Kreuzberg and Neukölln provided a unique ambiance.
+The 4000 m² roof garden, which has 500 seats and a wide variety of goods, was a particular favorite with the public, in addition to the abundance of items available.
+The bands played every afternoon and the view from 32 meters above Kreuzberg and Neukölln.

 Destruction of the Karstadt building at the end of the Second World War

 As the city's law and order deteriorated, a witness heard that the large department store Karstadt was being robbed.
 She immediately ran there, and people were taking whatever they could get.
 In the afternoon, the massive department store was blown up.
 The SS blew it up to prevent the 29 million marks worth of supplies they had stored in the cellars from falling into the hands of the Russians.
 There were several fatalities reported.